Australian Health Practitioner Regulation Agency - About endorsement

 • What: Legal requirement.
 Sets the standards for accreditation of cosmetic surgery programs for endorsement.

-• Where: Find out more about AMC accreditation on the AMC website.
+• Where: The approved accreditation standards are published on the Medical Board website.
+More information about AMC accreditation is on the AMC website.

 • Why: To make cosmetic surgery safer, by setting standards in cosmetic surgery education and training.